-In this article, we will walk you through the BTCPay user interface and show you how to navigate through different options.
+This page walks you through the BTCPay user interface and shows how to navigate through the different options.

-Watch video below for an interactive overview of the features.
+Watch the video below for an interactive overview of the features.

 - Rates - Set the source for cryptocurrency to fiat exchange rates for your store.

 - Checkout experience - Customize the appearance of the checkout page, choose default coin, etc.

 - Access Tokens - Tokens for pairing the store to an integration

 - Users - Enable other users with a registered BTCPay account to access your store as either guest or owner.

 - Pay Button - Create a payment button you can easily embed into your website.

 Notifications inform the user that an event has occurred on the BTCPay Server instance.
 Such event could be a received or failed payment, an overpaid or underpaid invoice, a new BTCPay version and more.